HomeDirectoriesLocal vs Global Business Directories: What to Choose

 Measuring success requires different KPIs for each directory type.
 Local directories deliver measurable foot traffic, phone calls, and direction requests.
 You can literally track how many people walked through your door after finding you on Yelp.

-Global directories impact brand awareness, partnership opportunities, and market expansion potential.
-The Small Business Administration notes that businesses with international directory presence are 3x more likely to successfully expand into new markets within 24 months.
+Global directories affect brand awareness, partnership opportunities, and market expansion potential.
+The Small Business Administration notes that businesses with an international directory presence are 3x more likely to expand successfully into new markets within 24 months.

 Here’s what I track for clients: